-The Share Exchange Agreement was determined through arms-length negotiations between Holdings, the Seller and Lixte.
-In connection with the Exchange, the Company paid WestPark Capital, Inc. an aggregate cash fee of \$50,000.
+In connection with the Exchange, the Company paid WestPark Capital, Inc. a cash fee of \$50,000.

 Private Placements

 On June 30, 2006, concurrently with the closing of the Exchange, the Company sold an aggregate of 1,973,869 shares of its common stock to accredited investors in an initial closing of a private placement at a per share price of \$0.333, resulting in aggregate gross proceeds to the Company of \$657,299.
 The Company paid to WestPark Capital, Inc., as placement agent, a commission of 10% and a non-accountable fee of 4% of the gross proceeds of the private placement and issued five-year warrants to purchase common stock equal to (a) 10% of the number of shares sold in the private placement exercisable at \$0.333 per share and (b) an additional 2% of the number of shares sold in the private placement also exercisable at \$0.333 per share.
 A total of 236,864 warrants were issued.
 Net cash proceeds to the Company, after the deduction of all private placement offering costs and expenses, were \$522,939.